Terms & Conditions

-3.1.2 ensure that the quantity and specification of the Sale Goods and Rental Equipment which it supplies pursuant to any Order is in accordance with the terms of the Order;
+3.1.2 ensure that the quantity and specification of the Sale Goods and the Rental Equipment which it supplies pursuant to an Order is in accordance with the terms of the Order;

 3.1.5 comply with all applicable laws, by-laws and regulations when performing its obligations under the Order.

-4.1 CI warrants that it shall perform the Work in accordance with the provisions of the Order, and that all Work shall be free from defects.
+4.1 CI warrants that it has performed and shall perform the Work in accordance with the provisions of the Order, and that all Work shall be free from defects.

 4.2 If the Customer notifies CI of any defect in the Sale Goods in writing within twelve (12) months of delivery to the Customer, CI shall at CI’s sole option either:

 4.2.2 replace the defective Sale Goods.

 4.3 If any Rental Equipment ceases to operate properly in CI’s sole opinion during any Rental Period, CI shall at CI’s sole option either: